Siddhant-hub895/Siddhant-hub895/README.md

 **About Me**

-I'm a final year E&TC Engineering student at Ajeenkya DY Patil School of Engineering, Pune, with a strong interest in full stack web development and real world problem solving.
+I'm a final year **E&TC Engineering** student at Ajeenkya DY Patil School of Engineering, Pune, with a strong interest in **full stack web development** and real world problem solving.

-I recently worked as a UI/UX Design Intern at Careasa Healthcare Pvt Ltd, where I designed a production-level mood tracking mobile app end-to-end in Figma  from wireframes to high-fidelity, developer-ready prototypes.
+I recently worked as a **UI/UX Design Intern at Careasa Healthcare Pvt Ltd**, where I designed a production-level mood tracking mobile app end-to-end in Figma  from wireframes to high-fidelity, developer-ready prototypes.

-On the development side, I build full stack web applications with Node.js, Express.js, and MongoDB, focusing on clean architecture, authentication, and RESTful API design.
+On the development side, **I build full stack web applications with Node.js, Express.js, and MongoDB**, focusing on clean architecture, authentication, and RESTful API design.

-🔭 Currently building Roamly — a full stack accommodation booking platform 🌱 Strengthening my skills in DSA, OOP, and system design 💬 Ask me about React, Node.js/Express, MongoDB, or Figma 📫 Reach me at siddhantpawar726@gmail.com
+🔭 Currently building **Vestly** — a full stack stock management platform 🌱 Strengthening my skills in DSA, OOP, and system design.
+💬 Ask me about React, Node.js/Express, MongoDB, or Figma 📫 Reach me at siddhantpawar726@gmail.com